bowser-js/bowser/README.md

 Whenever you add support for new browsers or notice a bug / mismatch, please update the list and check if all tests are still passing.

+### License
+Licensed as MIT.
+All rights not explicitly granted in the MIT license are reserved.
+See the included LICENSE file for more details.